-Aircraft Health Monitoring is the technique of monitoring the output of a single and/or multiple condition indicators during operating conditions used to diagnose faulty states and predict future degradation of the equipment; could be resumed to the process stages of Sense, Acquire, Transfer and Analyse (SATA).
+Aircraft Health Monitoring is the technique of monitoring the output of a single or multiple condition indicators during aircraft operation and consequent use of their output to diagnose faulty states and predict future degradation of the equipment; could be resumed to the process stages of Sense, Acquire, Transfer and Analyse (SATA).

-Fault vs Failure should be understood as the anomaly identified in a component or system without impact on the required functional output of the item or system vs the inability of a component or system to perform its functional role within previously specified limits.
+Fault vs Failure implies distinguishing between the anomaly identified in a component or system without impact on the required functional output of the item or system and (i.e., vs) the inability of a component or system to perform its functional role within previously specified limits.

-Potential to Failure (P to F) is an interval (expressed in functional use control parameter units), counted from the presence of a defined identifiable condition at its earliest point of detection/diagnosis, at the end of which the degradation process triggered by the condition leads to a functional loss of the component or system; it is a value which once predicted remains constant for the entire degradation period.
+Potential to Failure (P to F) is the interval (expressed in functional use control parameter units), counted from the presence of a defined identifiable condition at its earliest point of detection/diagnosis, at the end of which the degradation process triggered by the condition leads to a functional loss of the component or system; it is a value which once predicted remains constant for the entire degradation period.